genlu67/Interactive-WhiteBoard-clients-servers-on-RasberryPi/README.md

 # Interactive-WhiteBoard-clients-servers-on-RasberryPi
-This is the First year project of Advanced Programming from university of Southampton.
+This is the First year project of Advanced Programming from university of Southampton 2022.
 The project includes creating interactive whiteboard and implementing this into 2 RasberryPi.
 These two Pi can then be paired through wires and the users can draw on each others interface.
+Since this is an University project, if you are a student of University of Southampton and doing the similar project, U might consider not to copy the whole project.
+Otherwise, please feel free to take this as a reference of C++, Qt or communication project.
+Thank you for reading and feel free to contact me